 Head of School.
 Purpose Overall responsibility for academic quality and standards.
-Leads, manages, and directs an academic team comprising a Programme Administration Managers, lecturers and assessors in relation to new academic developments, quality enhancement initiatives and continuing development of programmes.
+Tupose Leads, manages, and directs an academic team comprising a Programme Administration Managers, lecturers and assessors in relation to new academic developments, quality enhancement initiatives and continuing development of programmes.
 Also, the promotion of the highest academic standards while fully aware of best practice in third-level education, statutory frameworks and legislation, and awarding body regulations.
-Responsibilities These are primarily between providing academic leadership and direction, and the management of resources.
+Responsibilities With the adoption of blended and online programmes the identification of appropriate training interventions for staff and lecturers coordinated through the CPD Coordinator is now within their brief.
+These are primarily between providing academic leadership and direction, and the management of resources.
 Specifically, the responsibilities relate to: Providing academic leadership to lecturers and the academic team, leads on validation and revalidation of programmes: In the promotion and support of standards of excellence in teaching, learning and assessment and fostering a quality academic culture throughout the College.
 To ensure that staff have clear direction in relation to College strategy and operations.
 The academic provision and support services at IBAT College Dublin in order to deliver a student-focused experience.
 Assume responsibility and accountability for the day-to-day operations of the academic operation of the College.
 Academic standards and quality assurance.
 Promoting a quality culture throughout the College by ensuring that appropriate academic standards are established and embedded; that processes are in place for monitoring their application; criteria is set for review and evaluation; and that appropriate action is taken if there are any deviations from set standards.
 Ensuring and enhancing the reputation of academic programmes at IBAT College Dublin through monitoring, evaluation, review and quality enhancement initiatives.
 Has overall responsibility for managing the programme development process and allocating resources to develop the programme - see section 3.4.
 Ensuring the College has appropriate systems and mechanisms to track and support student progress and safeguard data, compliant with the relevant legislation.
 Implementing academic policies, standards, processes, and procedures, to ensure all student and academic related processes are fair, robust and transparent; are compliant with statutory frameworks and legislation; and are cognisant of awarding body regulations.
-Actively participate by chairing or attending appropriate internal committee meetings and external fora on quality assurance Is responsible for the Institutional Review process.
-Preparing and managing the programme action plan following annual programme monitor

-(refer to Chapter 4), learner feedback and ongoing review against the requirements of the QAH.
+Is responsible for the Institutional Review process.
+Preparing and managing the programme action plan following annual programme monitoring and on feedback from External Examiners, staff, 'Module Review and Development Plans' (refer to Chapter 4), learner feedback and ongoing review against the requirements of the QAH.
 Staff management & development - recruitment, orientation, development Monitoring and managing school resources.
 Ensures academic staff are aware of, and adhere to the policies, guidelines, and regulations Reports to College Principal